 You’ll want to be wary of the smell, taste, and appearance of your Brussels sprouts if you think they may have gone bad.

-Look out for browning of the edges of the leaves and lightening of its green color.
+Look out for the browning of the edges of the leaves and the lightening of their green color.
 This may indicate that the Brussels sprouts have started to go bad.
 You can remove the browned edges and cook the remaining parts but do so as quickly as possible.

-A spoiled Brussels sprout will smell harsh, moldy, or lose its fresh and earthy smell.
+A spoiled Brussels sprout will smell harsh and moldy and lose its fresh and earthy smell.
 As it ages, the smell gets stronger.

 Storing Brussels Sprouts

 Brussels sprouts can be found attached to the stem or off the stem.
 The latter is the most common form of Brussels sprouts bought.
-However, if you have Brussels sprouts with the stems attached simply remove the stalks and toss them out.
+However, if you have Brussels sprouts with stems attached, simply remove the stalks and toss them out.

 When storing your Brussels sprouts, keep them in the fridge in a container that allows some airflow.
 Bonus points if you keep your sprouts in a damp towel to prevent them from drying out too quickly.

-Whereas opting to keep your Brussels sprouts at room temperature, will make them degrade in quality faster.
+Opting to keep your Brussels sprouts at room temperature will make them degrade in quality faster.
 So for longer-lasting results, the fridge is your best storage option.